 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Pedro is worth considering.

-Pedro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pedro doesn't have a public transportation system that people use for their commute.

 The per capita income in Pedro in 2022 was $21,669, which is low income relative to Ohio and the nation.
 This equates to an annual income of $86,676 for a family of four.
 However, Pedro contains both very wealthy and poor people as well.
 Pedro also has one of the higher rates of people living in poverty in the nation, with 30.02% of its population below the federal poverty line.